 A concussion is caused by acceleration or deceleration of the brain, following a significant impact to the head or elsewhere on the body.

-One common misconception is that someone must be hit in the head to cause a concussion.
+One common misconception is that someone must be hit in the head and be knocked unconscious, to be called a concussion.

-However, a significant enough hit to the body may cause a whiplash effect and result in enough force to the brain to cause a concussion.
+However, a significant enough hit to the body may cause a whiplash effect and result in enough force to the brain to cause injury.

-Here are just a few of the most common symptoms of a concussion, following a neck or head injury:
+Here are just a few of the most common symptoms someone may experience, following a neck or head injury:

 - Neck pain